 My grandmother understood.
 She knew that the foundation of good manners is not in a handshake or a greeting.
 Rather, it is in the kindness and consideration that you show to others.
 It is in the love that you share.

-Happy Holidays!This blog was originally published on The Estrin Report.
+Originally published on The Estrin Report